 MACCP Admissions Criteria

-Students may enter this program from an undergraduate major in the social sciences (including but not limited to anthropology) or in the humanities (including but not limited to religious studies or history), or from health fields such as medicine, nursing, public health, social work, or counseling.
+This two-year graduate program is designed for highly motivated students who are planning academic careers in anthropology, and who are preparing for positions in clinical and other health-related settings.
+We accept applicants from a variety of undergraduate backgrounds, such as the social sciences (including but not limited to anthropology), the humanities (including but not limited to religious studies or history) and from health fields such as medicine, nursing, public health, social work or counseling.
 Fellowship programs at BUSM may offer the program as an option to their Fellows.

-- Three letters of recommendation
+- Three letters of recommendation;

-- Academic transcripts from all previous schools, including the date your degree was awarded.
+- Academic transcripts from all previous schools, including the date your degree was awarded;

 Applicants from countries where English is not the language of instruction: